-Home » Combining Wheat Berries for the Best Bread
+Home » Combining Wheat Berries For Freshly Milled Flour

 I’ve been milling my own wheat berries for years now and until recently, I only used one variety at a time.
-However, I have lately been experimenting with combining wheat berries for the best bread, and, I am happy to say it makes a world of difference to mix the berries before grinding.
+However, I have lately been experimenting with combining wheat berries for freshly milled flour, and I am happy to say it makes a world of difference to mix the berries before grinding.

 *This post contains affiliate links.
 I may make a small commission at no cost to you on sales*